4 min read

 Incident reporting software is designed to simplify the reporting process – from the submission of reports to follow-up management.
 One of the most valuable features of it, however, is its ability to identify trends in reported incidents and allow leadership to better understand system gaps that may be contributing to these incidents.

-When healthcare leaders can pinpoint exactly where and why violence is taking place, they can more effectively increase buffers and reduce vulnerabilities to stop violence from happening again in the future.
+When healthcare leaders can pinpoint exactly where and why violence is taking place, they can more effectively increase buffers, such as implementing de-escalation training in vulnerable departments and facilities, and reduce vulnerabilities to stop violence from happening again in the future.

-To prevent workplace violence in healthcare, it’s key that healthcare professionals have a voice.
-By encouraging employees to speak up – and providing them with the tools to report unsafe conditions – they are empowered and supported by an organization that prioritizes their safety.
+The key to workplace violence prevention in healthcare is ensuring that healthcare professionals have a voice.
+By encouraging employees to speak up – and providing them with the tools like safety incident reporting software to report unsafe conditions – they are empowered and supported by an organization that prioritizes their safety.

 Want to learn more about how an incident reporting software solution can help your healthcare organization reduce workplace violence?
 Click here to request a free demo with our team.